-In June 2018, the FASB issued an ASU Improvements to Nonemployee Share-Based Payment Accounting.
+In June 2018, the FASB issued an ASU, Improvements to Nonemployee Share-Based Payment Accounting.
 The FASB is issuing this update to simplify the accounting for share-based payments to nonemployees by aligning it with the accounting for share-based payments to employees, with certain exceptions.
 This ASU will be effective for us beginning the first day of our 2020 fiscal year.
-We are evaluating the impact of the update of this ASU on our financial condition, results of operations and cash flows, and, as such, we are not able to estimate the effect the adoption of the new standard will have on our financial statements.
+We do not expect that the adoption of this ASU to have an impact on our financial statements.

 In February 2018, the FASB issued an ASU, Reclassification of Certain Tax Effects From Accumulated Other Comprehensive Income, which amends Accounting Standards Codification ("ASC") 220, Income Statement - Reporting Comprehensive Income, to allow a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act, (the "Act").
 In addition, under the ASU, an entity will be required to provide certain disclosures regarding stranded tax effects.
 This ASU is effective for us the first day of our 2020 fiscal year.
-Early adoption is permitted.
-We are evaluating the impact of adoption of this ASU on our financial condition, results of operations and cash flows, and, as such, we are not able to estimate the effect the adoption of the new standard will have on our financial statements.
+We do not expect that the adoption of this ASU to have an impact on our financial statements.